STRIDES-Codes/View-SNPs-in-3D/README.md

 ---

 # Project 1: View SNPs in 3D
 There are several tools available for visualizing structural homology modelling ([SCWRL](http://dunbrack.fccc.edu/scwrl4/SCWRL4.php), [AMBER](https://ambermd.org/)), most are not available in a web based format, or are not licensed outside for use outside of academia.
-We explored integration of both scap (http://honig.c2b2.columbia.edu/jackal), and chimera based scripts () to show mutated residues in 3D.
+We explored integration of both scap (http://honig.c2b2.columbia.edu/jackal), chimera based scripts, and modeller to show mutated residues in 3D.

 ![Methodology](project1/flowchart.png)